files-community/Website/src/routes/docs/configuring/custom-themes.md

 ## Available resources

-The themeing system in Files allows you to override any resource that's included in the WinUI library but most themes including the built-in themes only override a couple of brushes.
+The theming system in Files allows you to override any resource that's included in the WinUI library but most themes including the built-in themes only override a couple of brushes.

 | Key | Example | Default value |
 | --------- | ----------- | ---------- |